jabrown5/political-affiliation-using-twitter-116th-congress/README.md

 - Removal of duplicates
 - Keep only certain relevant columns
-    - Columns kept for further processing included: 'screen_name' or the twitter handle of the user and 'text' or the content of a particular tweet.
+    - Columns kept for further processing included: 'screen_name' or the Twitter handle of the user and 'text' or the content of a particular tweet.

 In order to keep tweets of only elected members of the 116th Congress, demographic information including Twitter handles were collected along with position (Senator or Representative).
 To this data, the full name, state of representation, and political party affiliation was manually added to the dataset.
-It is important to note, however, that not all members of Congress had Twitter accounts and so are not represented in the data.
+It is important to note, however, that not all members of Congress had Twitter accounts and so were not represented in the data.

 Once all elected and active Senators and Representatives were accounted for, the demographic information was merged with the tweet data to produce a the final dataframe including only members of the 116th Congress.
 Finally, all tweets for each individual Senator or Representative were concatenated into a single document.
 This resulted in 521 total documents within the corpus.

 #### Initial Exploratory Data Analyses

 Prior to unsupervised machine learning model building, high-level snapshots of the data were taken.
-This was done to inform understandings of the text and classes in the dataset.
-Also, and perhaps most importantly, it was conducted to observe any further cleaning needed.
+This was done to inform understandings of the dataset.
+Also, and perhaps most importantly, it was conducted to observe any further cleaning needs.

 Below are two bar graphs showing the proportion of tweets that belonged to a Senator or a Representative and the proportion belong to a specific political party.
 Additionally, the most prolific tweeters can be found in the third bar graph.